BRGOVIND/Daily.Os/README.md

 ## Why I built this

-Every productivity app I tried eventually became overwhelming.
+Every productivity app I tried eventually became uggh NOT GOOD.

 Some had too many features.
 Some wanted subscriptions.
+Most of them wanted subscribtions.
 Some wanted me to create an account.
-Most of them felt like project management software instead of something I'd actually enjoy opening every morning.
+Most of them felt like project management software instead of something I'd open every morning.

 I wanted something different.

 A planner where every day has its own workspace.
+And every user has a clear direction of what he did yesterday and what he didnt.

 Open the app.
 Click today's date.